 The lowest Domain Authority of any of the sites we’ve looked at.
-But still high enough that you’d find your way there if you were looking to find out more about Audi.
+But still high enough that you’d find it if you wanted to learn more about Audi.

 On the downside though, we found the interactivity of the page and site left us a little cold.
 Yes, we could follow the links to request a test drive.
 Find a dealer.
 Get a quote.
 Find cars online.
 But this page is strangely functional, and overall a bit dull.

-Maybe that’s the brand identity Audi were going for?
+Maybe that’s the brand identity Audi was going for?